stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/xamlfixedsaveoptions/get_saveformat/_index.md

 ## XamlFixedSaveOptions.get_SaveFormat method

 Specifies the format in which the document will be saved if this save options object is used.
-Can only be XamlFixed.
+Can only be **XamlFixed**.